mohmed97/Seoul-Bike-Rental-Prediction/README.md

 # Seoul-Bike-Rental-Prediction
-It's simple.
-You are given a set of features extracted from the shape of the beans in images and it's required to predict the type of each bean.
-There are 7 bean types in this dataset.
+Can you predict the required number of bikes for rental given information about the weather and time of the day?
 About Dataset
-The dataset consists of features describing the shape of the bean and you're required to predict it's type.
+You are provided hourly rental data along with weather data.
+For this competition, the training set is comprised of the first 20 days of each month, while the test set is the 21th to the end of the month.
+You must predict the total count of bikes rented during each hour covered by the test set, using only information available prior to the rental period.

 File descriptions
 train.csv - the training set.